Research interests

 Some of my recent works

-Koopman-like Lifted Systems for Correct-by-Design Control
+Lifted Systems for Correct-by-Design Control

 - We introduce lifted systems as a generalization of finite-dimensional Koopman approximations to systems with inputs.